Single’s Inferno Season 3 cast: All contestants - Dexerto

 Yun Ha-bin joins Single’s Inferno Season 3 as a worthy contestant describing his eyes as one of his best features.
 He’s all-in when it comes to something he’s interested in and wants to shake things up on the dating reality series.
 For now, his details are a secret and he hasn’t gone to Paradise.
 His introduction showcases him doing martial arts.

 Like some of his castmates, Ha-bin has few posts on his Instagram.
 But it does reveal his occupation.
-He’s tagged himself as an actor.
+He’s tagged himself as an actor – with some fans recognizing him from My Demon.

 Fans can follow him @yunhxvin.